halloweeks/AES-128-CBC/README.md

 ## Building and Integration

 This implementation is header-only, making it easy to integrate into your projects.
-Simply include the `AES.h` header file in your source code and link against the necessary libraries.
+Simply include the `AES_128_CBC.h` header file in your source code and link against the necessary libraries.

 ## Known Limitations